 Links and their destination should make sense out of context.
 "Click here" or "more" do not convey enough information about where the link leads.
 Use link text that can be intuitively understood regardless of order and the context around the link.
 Keep link text concise and direct.
 For example, link text should not include the word "link", that information has already been conveyed by the presence of a link on the page.

-In order to provide equal access, alternative text needs to convey all the relevent context and content that a sighted user would gain from the image.
+In order to provide equal access, alternative text needs to convey all the relevant context and content that a sighted user would gain from the image.
 When writing alternate text, ask yourself "What information (that is necessary to the content of the page) does this image convey?"
 Keep any alt text as short and concise as possible.
 When the image does not convey useful information, mark the image as decorative.

 Tables are used to convey tabular information in a grid.
 Given this, tables should only be used to present tabular data and not used for design or other purposes.
 Make sure the headers for row and columns are clearly marked.
 We recommend keeping the table structure as simple as possible and avoiding tables with multiple levels of headers or headers that are spanned across multiple cells.
 Some screen readers struggle to support more complex table structures.